hot-dao/omni-sdk/README.md

 ## Processing pending withdrawals on the fly

-`parsePendingsWithdrawals` returns all pending withdrawals found using the NEAR indexer and does the following:

-Sorts from smallest nonce to largest nonce
-Works in parallel for each chain, but sequentially for each pending in chain

-Sequentially calls `needToExecute` for every pending in chain if nonce is not completed yet. needToExecute is async callback, every next call wait when this promises has been resolved

-Important!
-Each call to parsePendingsWithdrawals will return pending outputs that you've likely already started processing.
-You should also keep track of the tasks you've already started processing within your script.
-It's best to check task uniqueness using `near_trx`

 ```ts
 const execute = async (pending: WithdrawArgsWithPending): Promise<string | null> => {
   try {